Entry Into Life VI

 Daily Words of God Excerpt 559

-In addition to unearthing the things people are fond of in their natures, other aspects pertaining to their natures also need to be unearthed.
+To reach an understanding of natures, in addition to unearthing the things people are fond of in their natures, several of the most important aspects pertaining to their natures also need to be unearthed.
 For example, people’s viewpoints on things, people’s methods and goals in life, people’s life values and views on life, as well as views on all things relating to truth.
 These are all things deep within people’s souls and they have a direct relationship with the transformation of disposition.
 What, then, is the life view of corrupt humankind?
 It can be said to be this: “Every man for himself and the devil take the hindmost.”
-People all live for themselves; to put it more distinctly, they are living for the flesh.
+People all live for themselves; to put it frankly, they are living for the flesh.
 They are living just to put food in their mouths.
 How does this existence differ from that of the animals?
 There is no value whatsoever in living like this, let alone any meaning.
 One’s life view is about what you rely on to live in the world, what you live for, and how you live—and these are all things to do with the essence of human nature.
 Through dissecting people’s natures, you will see that people are all resisting God.
 They are all devils and there is no genuinely good person.
-Only by dissecting people’s natures can you truly know the essence and corruption of man and understand what people actually belong to, what people truly lack, what they should be equipped with, and how they should live out a human likeness.
+Only by dissecting people’s natures can you truly know the corruption and essence of man and understand what people actually belong to, what people truly lack, what they should be equipped with, and how they should live out a human likeness.
 Truly dissecting a person’s nature is not easy, and cannot be done without experiencing God’s words or having true experiences.

 Daily Words of God Excerpt 560